JiyadAhammad/box_layout_app/README.md

 ## 🧪 How to Run

-Clone the repository
+Clone the repository \n
-flutter pub get
+flutter pub get \n
 flutter run